-Provectus Pharmaceuticals, Inc. (together with its subsidiaries, the "Company") is a development-stage biopharmaceutical company that is focusing on developing minimally invasive products for the treatment of psoriasis and other topical diseases, and certain forms of cancer including melanoma, breast cancer, and cancers of the liver.
-The Company intends to license and sell a majority stake of its non-core assets via a spin-out transaction.
-The Company also intends to license and sell a majority stake of the underlying assets of its over-the-counter pharmaceuticals via a spin-out transaction.
+Provectus Biopharmaceuticals, Inc. (together with its subsidiaries, the "Company") is a development-stage biopharmaceutical company that is focusing on developing minimally invasive products for the treatment of psoriasis and other topical diseases, and certain forms of cancer including melanoma, breast cancer, and cancers of the liver.
+The Company intends to license and sell a majority stake of its non-core assets.
+The Company also intends to license and sell a majority stake of the underlying assets of its over-the-counter pharmaceuticals.
 To date the Company has no material revenues.